Rise to Success: Career Highlights of Danica Patrick

 In May 1998, Danica Patrick competed in a Sports Car Club of America race at Daytona International Speedway.

-1998: Moved to the United Kingdom
+1998: Move to the United Kingdom

-1999: Ninth in British Formula Vauxhall Championship
+1999: British Formula Vauxhall Championship

-2000: Second in Formula Ford Festival
+2000: Formula Ford Festival

-2001: Returned to the United States
+2001: Return to the United States

-2002: Competed in Barber Dodge Pro Series
+2002: Barber Dodge Pro Series

-2002: Won Toyota Pro/Celebrity Race
+2002: Toyota Pro/Celebrity Race win

-2003: First Podium for a Woman in Toyota Atlantic Series
+2003: Toyota Atlantic Series Debut

 December 2004: Named to Rahal Letterman Racing's IndyCar Series Roster

-In 2004, Danica Patrick became the first woman to win a pole position in the Toyota Atlantic Series at the Portland International Raceway race.
-She also led the points standings, becoming the first woman to do so, and ended the season third in points.
+In 2004, Danica Patrick competed in the Toyota Atlantic Series for the second consecutive year, becoming the first woman to win a pole position in series' history at the Portland International Raceway race.
+She ended the season third in points.

-2004: Third in Toyota Atlantic Series Championship
+2004: Toyota Atlantic Series Pole Position

 2005: IndyCar Series Debut and Rookie of the Year